rhamenator/ai-scraping-defense/docs/architecture.md

   - **AI Service:** A simple webhook that receives suspicious request data from Nginx and queues it for analysis by the Escalation Engine.
   - **Escalation Engine:** The central analysis component.
 It runs a multi-stage pipeline to score requests, using heuristics, a machine learning model, and optionally a powerful LLM for a final verdict.
   - **Tarpit API:** Provides a set of "tarpits" (e.g., zip bombs, slow responses, nonsensical data) designed to waste the resources of confirmed malicious bots.
-  - **Admin UI:** A Flask-based web interface for monitoring system metrics, viewing the blocklist, and managing basic settings.
+  - **Admin UI:** A FastAPI-based web interface for monitoring system metrics, viewing the blocklist, and managing basic settings.

 - **Data Stores:**
   - **Redis:** An in-memory data store used for high-speed operations like caching, managing the IP blocklist, and tracking request frequencies.